LDubya/OpenKeyNav/README.md

 OpenKeyNav is an open-source JavaScript library designed to enhance keyboard accessibility on websites.
 Originally developed to improve the keyboard accessibility of the best-selling [Columns](https://apps.apple.com/us/app/columns-two-column-notes/id1493839821) app, it generates keyboard shortcuts on the fly and presents them to users on-demand, supporting complex interactions like drag-and-drop entirely with the keyboard.

+OpenKeyNav aims to improve website accessibility by enabling keyboard navigation for elements that are traditionally only accessible with a mouse.
+OpenKeyNav achieves this by adding visual "labels" to clickable elements on the page, which display key combinations.
+Users can then press these key combinations to "click" on the labeled element.
+OpenKeyNav also supports features like keyboard-based scrolling and navigation of headings.
+The code includes various utility functions and event listeners to manage the labeling, keybindings, and user interactions.
+It also implements a notification system to inform users about active modes and provides a framework for keyboard drag-and-drop functionality.

 OpenKeyNav is available for developers to fork, modify, and use via its [GitHub repository](https://github.com/LDubya/OpenKeyNav) and [NPM](https://www.npmjs.com/package/openkeynav).

 Featured by [Harvard Innovation Labs](https://www.youtube.com/watch?v=xIShByl7baE) and [Harvard Medical School](https://www.instagram.com/p/C_1Fl9GJSUq/)